Bitcoin-Monster/BTCMonster/doc/tor.md

-TOR SUPPORT IN CTF CORE
+TOR SUPPORT IN MON CORE
 =======================

 It is possible to run Coin2Fly Core as a Tor hidden service, and connect to such services.